Bottom-up Analysis of Ro-Vibrational Helical Dichroism

+Clearly, a microscopic theory is needed that (i) links the observed dichroic signals to contributing ro-vibrational transitions and the associated transfer of different types of angular momenta, and (ii) identifies the required molecular symmetries or focusing conditions that enable HD.
+This work fills this gap in the literature by establishing an explicit connection between chiral resolution and orbital angular momentum exchange in light-molecule interaction, and identifying the conditions that give rise to HD in ro-vibrational spectroscopy, paving the way for further advancements of this field.

-This work fills this gap in the literature by unravelling the conditions under which HD can arise in ro-vibrational spectroscopy.
-We first provide an overview of the chirality detection methods based on molecular multipole moments and derive the symmetry requirements for observing the \eoet-based dichroism.
-Using our recently developed molecule-light interaction Hamiltonian \cite{Maslov2024,Maslov_Thesis} we derive the selection rules for ro-vibrational transitions induced by the \eoet~term.
-By analyzing these rules, we demonstrate that paraxial Laguerre-Gaussian (LG) beams cannot produce genuine HD, i.e.~HD arising from OAM transfer.
-In particular, strong focusing is found to be essential, since spin–orbit coupling (SOC) of light~\cite{Bliokh2015} enables OAM transfer to chiral molecules, leading to HD contributions that are absent within the paraxial approximation.
-Furthermore, we demonstrate that even a Gaussian beam, which carries no OAM in the far-field, can produce a HD signal in the tightly-focused regime.
-Collectively, our findings refine the theoretical foundations of HD in ro-vibrational spectroscopy and guide the designs of future experiments and enantiomer-selective techniques using structured light.\\
+We first provide an overview of chirality detection methods based on molecular multipole moments, and derive symmetry requirements for observing \eoet-based dichroism.
+Using our recently introduced molecule-light interaction Hamiltonian \cite{Maslov2024,Maslov_Thesis}, we derive the selection rules for ro-vibrational transitions induced by the \eoet~term.
+By tracing the angular momentum transfer involved in these rules, we demonstrate that paraxial Laguerre-Gaussian (LG) beams cannot produce the \textit{genuine} HD,~i.e.,~HD involving the transfer of OAM from light to the molecule.
+Instead, we show that tight-focusing associated with the spin-orbit coupling (SOC) of light~\cite{Bliokh2015} enables OAM transfer to chiral molecules by introducing HD contributions that are absent within the paraxial approximation.
+Strikingly, even a Gaussian beam, which carries no OAM in the far-field, can produce a HD signal in the tightly-focused regime.
+Collectively, our findings refine the theoretical foundations of HD in ro-vibrational spectroscopy, and guide the designs of future experiments and enantiomer-sensitive techniques using structured light.